Teck Resources Limited (TECK) is ready for next Episode as it posted an annual sales of 10,756 M - News Daemon

 Teck Resources Limited (NYSE: TECK) Trading Performance Indicators

-Check out the current performance indicators for Teck Resources Limited (TECK).
-In the past quarter, the stock posted a quick ratio of 1.10.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.33.
-Likewise, its price to free cash flow for the trailing twelve months is 5.91.
+Take a look at Teck Resources Limited’s (TECK) current performance indicators.
+Last quarter, stock had a quick ratio of 1.10.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.32.
+Likewise, its price to free cash flow for the trailing twelve months is 5.90.

 Technical Analysis of Teck Resources Limited (TECK)

-The latest stats from [Teck Resources Limited, TECK] show that its last 5-days average volume of 2.16 million was inferior to 5.01 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 55.86%.
-Additionally, its Average True Range was 1.21.
+Teck Resources Limited (NYSE: TECK) saw its 5-day average volume 4.17 million, a positive change from its year-to-date volume of 4.17 million.
+As of the previous 9 days, the stock’s Stochastic %D was 74.62%.
+Additionally, its Average True Range was 1.40.

-At the time of writing, stock’s 50-day Moving Average is $35.18, while its 200-day Moving Average is $35.21.
-Now, the first resistance to watch is $38.26.
-This is followed by the second major resistance level at $38.69.
-The third major resistance level sits at $39.05.
-If the price goes on to break the first support level at $37.47, it is likely to go to the next support level at $37.11.
-Assuming the price breaks the second support level, the third support level stands at $36.68.
+At the time of writing, stock’s 50-day Moving Average is $35.52, while its 200-day Moving Average is $35.17.
+Nevertheless, the first resistance level for the watch stands at $40.37 in the near term.
+At $41.19, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $41.65.
+If the price goes on to break the first support level at $39.09, it is likely to go to the next support level at $38.63.
+Assuming the price breaks the second support level, the third support level stands at $37.81.

 Teck Resources Limited (NYSE: TECK) Key Stats